Cleveland Clinic logo

 Is surgery better for me than medication alone?

-Medications often help during the first stages of valve disease, but they don't work as well as the disease gets worse.
-You don’t need to wait until your symptoms become unbearable before you have surgery.
+Medications often help during the first stages of valve disease.
+But they don’t work as well as the disease gets worse.
+You don’t need to wait until your symptoms are bad before you have surgery.
 In some cases, it’s best to have surgery before symptoms start.
-The decision to have surgery is a major one that involves input from you, your cardiologist and your surgeon.

 How long will my valve last?

-Mechanical valves rarely wear out, but they may need replacement if a blood clot, infection or tissue growth keeps them from working right.
-Biological valves may need to be replaced, especially if you’re younger.
+Mechanical valves rarely wear out.
+But you may need a new one if a blood clot, infection or tissue growth keeps it from working right.
+You may need a new biological valve in the future, especially if you’re younger.

-Will I need to take blood-thinning medication (anticoagulants) after surgery?
+Will I need to take blood-thinners (anticoagulants) after surgery?

-The need for anticoagulant medication (blood thinners) after surgery depends on the type of surgery you have.
+The need for anticoagulants after surgery depends on the type of surgery you have.
 The medication prevents blood clots from forming and causing problems with your heart valve.

 A note from Cleveland Clinic